MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 If your team migrates or creates cloud-native applications, you must consider the authentication and access requirements for the applications.
 These requirements determine how users authenticate to applications and how application resources authenticate to each other, for example when a web application accesses a SQL database.

 In the [platform automation and DevOps design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops), we recommend that your application team transitions workloads to [subscription vending](/azure/cloud-adoption-framework/ready/landing-zone/design-area/subscription-vending).
-As part of the subscription vending process, your application team needs to provide identity and access requirements to the platform team so they can create the appropriate subscriptions.
+As part of the subscription-vending process, your application team needs to provide identity and access requirements to the platform team so they can create the appropriate subscriptions.
 Application owners are responsible for the identity and access management of individual applications.
 They should manage configurations via the centralized services that the platform team provides.

 ## Design considerations

-To help reduce the risk of unauthorized access to your application, incorporate the following considerations into your design.
+To help reduce the risk of unauthorized access to your applications, incorporate the following considerations into your design.

 #### Authentication and authorization standards

 - There are several authentication and authorization standards, like OAuth 2.0, OpenID Connect, JSON web tokens (JWTs), and SAML (Security Assertion Markup Language).
-Determine which authentication and authorization standards to use for your application.
-For more information, see [Authentication and authorization standards](/entra/fundamentals/introduction-identity-access-management#authentication-and-authorization-standards).
+Determine which [authentication and authorization standards](/entra/fundamentals/introduction-identity-access-management#authentication-and-authorization-standards) to use for your application.

 - When you request an application landing zone from the platform team, you can help ensure that they create the appropriate subscriptions by asking them the following questions: